Dunfermline sack manager Grant

 Greg Shields and Steven Whittaker will take interim charge while a "robust recruitment process" takes place.

-A statement from the Dunfermline board said: "We would like to place on record our thanks to Peter for his efforts, hard work and professionalism during his time at East End Park, and we wish him and his family every success in the future.
+A statement from the Dunfermline board said: "We would like to place on record our thanks to Peter for his efforts, hard work and professionalism during his time at East End Park, and we wish him and his family every success in the future."

-"A fresh, robust recruitment process to find a replacement for Peter to lead our club forward will start immediately."
+Former Rangers and Scotland striker Kenny Miller has declared his interest in succeeding Grant at East End Park.

+Miller, 41, had a seven-week spell as Livingston player-manager upon their return to the top flight in 2018 and was most recently assistant at Australia A-League club Western Sydney Wanderers.

 Dunfermline were billed as promotion contenders after a summer recruitment drive that included former Scotland midfielder Graham Dorrans, striker Nikolay Todorov from Inverness Caledonian Thistle and on-loan Rangers midfielder Kai Kennedy.